Reviews You Can Rely On

 pur plus vertical faucet - a switch on the side redirects the water through the filter whenever...

 The Pur Plus performs well across most metals like barium, copper, zinc, and iron, with 100% removal of all contaminants across testing.
-These are the most common metals you might find raised levels of in your tap water, so it certainly covers the basics.
+These are the most common metals you might find in elevated levels in your tap water, so it certainly covers the basics.
+It's not designed to remove fluoride, and only eliminated 29.4% from tap water samples.

 Taste

 Filtered water from the Pur Plus Vertical Faucet is consistently reported as clean and refreshing.
-Most users notice an immediate improvement over unfiltered tap water, with a strong reduction of chlorine taste and other off-flavors common in city water.
+Most users notice an immediate improvement over unfiltered tap water, likely due to its substantial reduction of chlorine.
+It generally improves the taste and removes other off-flavors commonly found in city water.

 pur plus vertical faucet - the pur plus vertical improves the taste of tap water, but not as...

-We did not complete a detailed internal taste test for this model, but customer reports across the internet are mostly positive.
-Out of 509 Amazon reviews of the filter that mentioned taste, over 87% were positive.
+We crowdsourced opinions on taste for this filter, and customer reports across the internet are mostly positive.
+Out of 509 Amazon reviews of the filter that mentioned taste, over 87% were positive, which is typical for many of the filters in our review.
+Compared to other models, its taste scores landed in the middle of the pack.
+There are definitely noticeable improvements, but not of a life-changing quality.

 pur plus vertical faucet - the pur faucet filter has very few parts to manage.